Welcome to Artist in Residence Trail Tasmania (AIRTT) and join us for our art exhibition as well as inspiring arts and crafts workshops!

 Creatively Belle is sponsoring with a $100 Cash Prize.
 Join Creatively Belle on Facebook.

-For our inaugural exhibition that coincided with COVID I decided to just keep it with these three great local businesses.
-Our first exhibition was a success so it makes 2021 different, if we have other venues who are interested in being part of our trail I’d be most happy to explore, wherever you are in Tasmania.
+If you are interested in being part of our trail I’d be most happy to explore possibilities, wherever you are in Tasmania.
 Send me an email (details below).

 Tasmanian based and delivering yourself?
 Well we can have some exceptions for you here but they are purely at the discretion of our gallery organisers and what they say goes.